SF-WDI-LABS/shared_modules/how-to/submit-homework.md

 When you're ready to submit your homework (and it's okay if you only have a partial solution, we still want to see it!), you need to push your changes to github and create a pull request:

-2. Make sure you've added, committed, and pushed all your updates to your fork of the repo on GitHub.
+1. Make sure you've added, committed, and pushed all your updates to your fork of the repo on GitHub.

     ``` bash
     git push origin master # push your changes to your remote repo
     ```

-7. Once you're done with the assignment and have committed and pushed ALL of your changes to GitHub, it's time to make a pull request back to the original repo.
+2. Once you're done with the assignment and have committed and pushed ALL of your changes to GitHub, it's time to make a pull request back to the original repo.
 Go to your forked copy of the repo on GitHub, and click the "Pull Request" button.

   ![make new pull request button screenshot](https://cloud.githubusercontent.com/assets/3010270/13687969/7ed9d38c-e6d3-11e5-9510-ac0fbf1f22e9.png)

-8. GitHub takes you to a new view and asks if you want to create the pull request.
-We want to know how each assignment went!
-Please add the following information to each of your homework pull requests:
+3. GitHub takes you to a new view and asks if you want to create the pull request.
+We want to know how each assignment went! **Please add the following information to each of your homework pull requests**:

 	```
-	w01 d01
+	week 1 day 1

 	comfort: 3/5
 	completeness: 4/5